FAQs

 What is a dire financial emergency?

-What is recent and sustained commitment to performing dance?
+What is recent and sustained commitment to performing dance, and how should I show this in my resume?

 Your recent and sustained commitment is demonstrated through your resume/bio/CV attached to your application.

-You need to have been working as a paid, live dance performer for at least the last five years, in any stage/performance style, including aerial, ballet, hip-hop, jazz, modern, tap and traditional/folk.
-You may apply if you perform in a variety of settings (for instance, ticketed stage performances, free street festivals and music videos), as long as you have performed in live, public-facing performances regularly since 2019 (at least one paid engagement annually).
-Inactivity, or online/streaming activity, during COVID, and during the last six months, is allowable.
+List your engagements as a paid, live dance performer for at least the last five years, in any stage/performance style, including aerial, ballet, hip-hop, jazz, modern, tap and traditional/folk.
+List the production/event name, your role/position, the year, and the location (venue if any, city and state).
+If you perform your own work live, your resume needs to clearly indicate that you were BOTH the choreographer and dancer.
+Your resume may list all of your performance work (for instance, ticketed stage performances, free street festivals and music videos), but you should specifically list/highlight/notate your live, public-facing performances since 2019.
+Inactivity, or online/streaming activity, during COVID (2020-21), and during the last six months, is allowable.

 Performances in educational/academic settings, social dance, competitive settings, clubs, exotic dance, commercials, and industrials cannot be considered in this history of performing.
 Self-produced online presentation, and/or performances shared solely through Instagram, TikTok, Facebook, or other online platforms are not eligible.